 What Is Outsourcing?

 Outsourcing is when an organization hires an external provider to deliver a function, service, or outcome that could be done in-house.
-This guide explains the main models, why firms use them, and how to evaluate trade-offs.
+This guide explains the main models, why firms use them, and how to evaluate trade-offs — with a focus on practical decision-making, governance, and operational clarity.

 On this page